-There is a high level of trust in Denmark.
-When one says 'a deal is a deal', we trust the other party will accept a mutual agreement.
+There is also a high level of trust in Denmark, where when one says "a deal is a deal" and we trust that the other party will accept a mutual agreement.
 In fact, the flat structure is primarily built on trust.
 Most managers do not micromanage their employees and do not have to ensure that they are doing their job well as they trust that this is the case.
 Another keyword that can describe the Danish working culture is "independence."